authcompanion/authcompanion2/documentation/reference/authapi.md

 Description: Register a user.
 Returns a JWT access token and sets a refresh token (as a http only cookie).
 JWTs are used by your web application to authenticate a user with your backend APIs.

-Optional: Pass an arbitrary object to data.attributes.metdata which will be made available as a claim on the user's JWT issued after login.
+Optional: Pass an arbitrary object to data.attributes.metdata which will be made available as a claim on the user's JWT issued after login (aka a "public" claim).

 **POST** Request Body: